As more colleges stay online, students demand tuition cuts

 As more universities abandon plans to reopen and decide instead to keep classes online this fall, it's leading to conflict between students who say they deserve tuition discounts and college leaders who insist remote learning is worth the full cost.

-The scourge has killed more than 175,000 people in the United States.
-Worldwide, the confirmed death toll hit 800,000 on Saturday, according to data from Johns Hopkins University, and cases were nearing 23 million.
+The scourge has killed more than 1,75,000 people in the United States.
+Worldwide, the confirmed death toll crossed 8,00,000 on Saturday, according to a tally kept by Johns Hopkins University, and cases passed 23 million.

 In petitions started at dozens of universities, students arguing for reduced tuition say online classes fail to deliver the same experience they get on campus.
 Video lectures are stilted and awkward, they say, and there's little personal connection with professors or classmates.